Environmental Improvement Services

 Removal of Redundant Vehicles and Agricultural Scrap

 The Trust operates a redundant agricultural machinery and end of life vehicle collection service, which is free of charge to Shetland householders.
-Please note however that the Trust can currently only pick up certain makes of vehicle and that the vehicle or scrap removal request can only be made by the legal owner.
+Please note a vehicle or scrap removal request can only be made by the legal owner.

 If you would like to report a suspected abandoned vehicle, you should report the vehicle location and registration to the Shetland Islands Council Environmental Health Department on 01595 745250.
 They will try to locate the owner to request uplift and, if unsuccessful, arrange uplift.
 Please note: if the SIC arranges uplift they will charge the owner of the vehicle a fee (currently £300).
 If you are a landowner and a vehicle has been abandoned on your land please contact Environmental Health.

 Once a completed scrap disposal form is received the owner will receive a scrap removal request number.
 Uplift is usually within 2-6 weeks, however it can be sooner or later depending on the number of requests in the area and/or level of requests on the list.
-Uplifted scrap is transported to the Trust’s Authorised Treatment Facility for final disposal.
+Uplifted scrap is transported to the Trust’s authorised treatment facility or John Lawrie Group’s Rova Head Facility for final disposal.
 In line with European Legislation, vehicles are recycled with all fluids removed and safely disposed.

 Certificate of Destruction

-Once vehicles have been uplifted and disposed of, owners should receive a Certificate of Destruction from the Trust.
-If you have not received a Certificate of Destruction within two months of uplift please contact the Trust.
+Once vehicles have been uplifted and disposed of, owners should receive a Certificate of Destruction from the Trust or the John Lawrie Group, depending on which facility treated the vehicle.
+If you have not received a Certificate of Destruction within two months of uplift please contact the Trust to enquire in which facility the vehicle was disposed.

 Car Tax Refunds